Sudurpashchim Province: Demographics

-The province has a population of 2,552,517 which is 9.63% of the total population of Nepal.
-The population density is about 130 persons per square kilometer.
-The province has a population growth rate of 1.53%.
-The sex ratio is 912 males for 1000 females, with a total of 1,217,887 males and 1,334,630 females recorded in 2011.
-The urban population of the region is 1,504,279 (58.9%) and the rural population is 1,048,238 (41.1%).
+In the 2021 census, Sudurpaschim Province had a population of 2,694,783.
+8.87% of the population is under 5 years of age.
+It has a literacy rate of 76.23% and a sex ratio of 1117 females per 1000 males.

 Ethnic groups

-The Khas/Chhetri are the largest Indigenous group, making up 44.09% of the population.
-The Tharu are the second largest, making up 17.15%.
-Other Khas groups including Hill Brahmin, Kami, Thakuri, Damai, Sarki, Lohar and Sanyasi make up 11.90%, 7.22%, 4.40%, 2.56%, 1.67%, 1.17% and 1.01% of the population.
-There are some Magars (2.18%) as well.
+Chhetri people are the largest community, and dominate in the hills.
+Other castes including Bahun, Kami and Thakuri also live here.
+In the plains, Tharu people are the indigenous people although nowadays the two plains districts have a majority of Pahari people.

 Languages

 The vast majority of the population speaks language varieties closely related to Nepali, if not mutually intelligible.
 Eastern dialects such as Bajauri and Achhami are closer to the Khas Bhasha spoken in Karnali province.
 The main dialect in the province is Doteli, spoken in the central part of the province, which gradually gets closer to Kumaoni spoken on the Indian side of the border.
 Nearly the entire Terai population spoke Tharu until the 1950s, when many Doteli and Nepali speakers from the hills migrated to the Terai.
-The local Tharu variant has influence from Nepali and the Hindi dialects spoken in the plains to the south across the border.
+The local Tharu variant has influence from Nepali and the Hindi dialects (mainly Khadi Boli and Awadhi) spoken in the plains to the south across the border.
 The largest Sino-Tibetan language is Magar, although there are still some speakers of Byangsi in the higher mountain regions near Tibet.

 The Language Commission of Nepal has recommended Dotyali and Tharu as official language in the province.
 The commission has also recommended Baitadeli, Achhami, and Bajhangi to be additional official languages, for specific regions and purposes in the province.